MylesTym/aStar_pathfinding/README.md

 - Use reinforcement learning for adaptive navigation
 - Port to Unity or a game engine for real-time simulation

+## Interactive 3D Terrain Visualization (pythreejs)

+This feature uses [pythreejs](https://github.com/jupyter-widgets/pythreejs) to render the terrain as an interactive 3D mesh in the notebook.
+The mesh is colored by elevation and can be rotated, zoomed, and panned.

+**Requirements:**
+- `pythreejs` (install with `pip install pythreejs`)
+- Jupyter notebook or JupyterLab

+**How to use:**
+- Run the relevant notebook cell to generate the mesh after terrain creation.
+- Use mouse or touch to interact with the mesh (rotate, zoom, pan).

+**Notes:**
+- For best performance, the terrain is downsampled before mesh construction.
+- Camera and controls are centered on the mesh for optimal viewing.

 ## Installation
 ```sh
 pip install numpy matplotlib scipy noise